74Thirsty/appImager/README.md

 ---

+### Third-Party Components
+This project bundles `appimagetool-x86_64.AppImage` from [AppImageKit](https://github.com/AppImage/AppImageKit),
+licensed under the MIT License.
+See `LICENSES/AppImageKit-LICENSE.txt` for details.

 ## Notes

 * **Do not use numbers at the start of the app name or reverse-DNS IDs.** AppStream validation will reject these.